People

 Rev. Giles Goddard – Chairperson

 Canon Giles Goddard is Vicar of St John’s Church, Waterloo, London.
 St John’s hosts the Waterloo Festival and is closely involved in the South Bank arts scene, and is noted for its work on climate change, inclusion and interfaith.
 Giles is a member of the Church of England’s General Synod and the Environment Working Group.
-His book, “Space for Grace – creating inclusive churches” was published by Canterbury Press.
+His latest book, “Generous Faith: Creating vibrant Christian communities”, is published by Canterbury Press, who also published his first book, “Space for Grace – creating inclusive churches”.
 Previously he worked in social housing and at the John Lewis Partnership.

 Jamie Cresswell